Frequently Asked Questions

 An occupational license may be obtained through the Department of Transportation if your driving privileges have been suspended, provided you were valid to drive before you were charged with OWI.
 Before going to the DOT, you must obtain SR-22 insurance.

 You may not obtain an occupational license before your suspension date begins.
-If your driving privileges were administratively suspended, attorney Michael Cohen will send you a letter with detailed information about SR-22 insurance and obtaining an occupational license.
+If your driving privileges were administratively suspended, Cohen Law Offices will send you a letter with detailed information about SR-22 insurance and obtaining an occupational license.

 Please note that there may be other factors with respect to your driver's record history that may prohibit you from obtaining an occupational license.
 For example, the Department of Transportation prohibits a person with two or more suspensions or revocations within a 12-month period from obtaining an occupational license.